 Policy: All residence hall rooms will be checked every other week by Residential Life staff and dirty rooms will be checked again on the off weeks.
 This method rewards those residents who are generally compliant and maintains contact with those who may need more surveillance.
-This check is mainly for health and maintenance purposes.
+This check is mainly for safety, living conditions, and maintenance purposes.
 Residents who fail to keep their rooms orderly may be subject to the appropriate cleaning charge and/or eviction from the university housing system.
 The University reserves the right to enter and inspect any student's room at any time when cause prevails.
+The following guidelines are set forth: